Siubaak/onscreen-console/README.md

   // or throw error what you want throw new Error('Error thrown');
   // hide the onscreen-console panel
-  // but it still working
+  // but it's still working
   oConsole.hide();
   // totally disable the onscreen-console
   // and all your favorite native console methods are back